This Legislative Update is provided by Nick Norman, RPOA

 Howdee everyone,

-It will now make its way to the Governor, please contact the governor’s office & ask her to vote in favor of the bill as amended by the Senate.
+contact the your Senator and ask them to vote in favor of the bill as

 http://www4.egov.nh.gov/governor/goveforms/comments.asp